Fiat Chrysler posts first-quarter net loss, trading profit stable

 MILAN Automaker Fiat Chrysler FIA.MI ended the first quarter of the year with a net loss, hit by one-off charges linked to a deal to fully acquire its U.S. operations and by currency fluctuations, the company said on Tuesday.

-In a statement, Fiat Chrysler said it posted a net loss of 319 million euros ($444 million) compared with a net profit of 31 million euros a year earlier.
+In a statement, Fiat Chrysler said it posted a net loss of 319 million euros (262 million pounds) compared with a net profit of 31 million euros a year earlier.
 Excluding one-time items such as the devaluation of the Venezuelan bolivar, profit was 71 million euros.

 The company, which is in the process of unveiling a five-year business plan, confirmed its business targets for this year.